I’m Paula Pant: Globetrotter. Entrepreneur. Investor.

 That’s no way to live.

 In 2008 I quit my job and sold all my worldly possessions.
-For the next two-and-a-half years, I backpacked across the Middle East, Asia, and Europe.
+For the next two-and-a-half years, I backpacked across Asia, Europe, and the Middle East.

 During that time, my friends kept saying: “I’d love to do that, but I can’t afford it.”

 I cringe when I hear that.
-It’s simply not true.
+That’s a limiting belief.
+It’s negative self-talk.
+And it’s simply not true.

-This website is based on one radical idea: You can afford anything.
+This movement is based on one radical idea: You can afford anything.

 You can’t afford everything.
-But you can afford anything — trips to Rome, buying your dream home, quitting your job to launch your own business.
+But you can afford anything — traveling to Rome, buying your dream home, quitting your job to launch your own business.